 The Pallas Society

-The Bridge Program is a two-day, pre-orientation program geared at providing incoming ALANA (African American, Latino, Asian, and Native American) and multiracial students with a jump-start on college life.
+The Summer Enrichment Program is a seven-day, pre first-year experience geared at providing incoming ALANA (African American, Latino, Asian, and Native American) and multiracial students with a jump-start on college life.
 The program combines peer mentoring, residential living, academic success, and leadership development to assist students in making a successful transition to college and the LVC community.